DownTheMatrix/Memory-Game/README.md

 + Clone the repo to your local machine
 + Don't alter the folder/file disposition
-+ Click on the index.html file top open the app in your browser
++ Click on the index.html file to open the app in your browser

 ### Rules